 A variety of portable seats, chairs, and benches are also available if sitting in the bath is difficult or impossible.
 Inside-the-tub chairs with backs for greater comfort are also available on the market today.
 An inside/outside transfer bench with adjustable legs allows the person to sit on the bench that extends outside the tub then slide to the inside of the tub.

 Any chair or bench must have non-slip rubber tips and should be safe and comfortable.
 When using this type of seats in the tub, a hand-held shower head helps with bathing.

 The standard 15- to 17-inch height of toilet seats creates a problem for many people, especially those with arthritis, hip, knee or back problems.
 Elevating the seat 5-7 inches more will give better leverage in regaining a standing position.

 There are several types of removable and permanently fixed raised toilet seats available in stores.
 For a more permanent raised toilet, a plumber can put the stool on a wooden platform made to fit the toilet bowl base.
 If you are building a new bathroom, consider a wall-hung toilet that can be hung at any height.

-A portable bidet for cleaning the perineal area without hands or paper may be attached to any standard toilet bowl.
+A portable bidet may be attached to any standard toilet bowl.
 It is electrically powered with a mechanism for spray washing with warm water and drying with a flow of warm air.
 This promotes independence for persons with very limited hand/arm functions.

-If you have a physical limitation, we recommend you consult a physical therapist or a housing specialist to help you select and recommend placement of grab bars and other accessories for safety in the bathroom.
-If you are unsure of your wall structure, or do not have proper tools or skills, we suggest you hire a carpenter to install and/or make the new adaptations.
+If you have a physical limitation, we recommend you consult a healthcare professional to help you select and recommend placement of grab bars and other accessories for safety in the bathroom.
+If you are unsure of your wall structure, or do not have proper tools or skills, we suggest you hire a professional to install and/or make the new adaptations.

-And for the latest bathroom and toilet aids for the disabled and the elderly, click here.
+And for the latest bathroom and toilet aids, click here.